amylyu1123/employee-management-system/README.md

 ## Introduction
-This project contains a full ACL(access control list) System and an Employee salary Management System.
+This project is a web application containing an Employee salary Management System, allowing access control.

 ### First-time setup
 At the login page, press the button "Login Anonymously", then press "Set Up System".